AlexWang1987/alexwang1987.github.io/foundations/javascript/javascript.md

     // Exsistence Type
     0. throw Error('Error type') //Does not exist;

-    1. undefined : undefined // Exist, but has never been initialized.
+    1. undefined : undefined //Exist, but has never been initialized.
     2. object

     object: